-BMP 2.2 School Education Programs ON TRACK 5004 California Water Service Company - Dixon Retail Does your agency implement School Education programs ?
-Yes The list of wholesale agencies performing public outreach with the BMP which can be counted to help the agency comply Materials meet state education framework requirements?
-Yes The Cal Water H2O Challenge has been designed with sta handbook and lesson plans have been designed to align w Science Standards.
+BMP 2.2 School Education Programs

+5007 California Water Service Company - King City Retail Does your agency implement School Education programs?
+Yes The list of wholesale agencies performing public outreach which can be counted to help the agency comply with the BMP Materials meet state education framework requirements?
+The Cal Water H2O Challenge has been designed with standards in mind.
+Working with West Ed/K-12 Alliance, a handbook and lesson plans have been designed to align with Common Core State Standards and Next Generation Science Standards.
 Materials distributed to K-6?
-Yes Cal Water coloring and activity books, pencil pouches , an grade 4-6 classes.
-The interactive Cal Water Town can be Materials distributed to 7-12 students?
-No (Info Only) Annual budget for school education program: 446.00 Description of all other water supplier education programs see above Comments: At Least As effective As No Exemption No 0
+Yes Cal Water coloring and activity books, pencil pouches , and stickers.
+The Cal Water H2O Challenge is available to grade 4-6 classes.
+The interactive Cal Water Town can be accessed through the Cal Water website.
+Materials distributed to 7-12 students?
+No (Info Only) Annual budget for school education program: 749.00 Description of all other water supplier education programs see above Comments: At Least As effective As No Exemption No 0